philipzhux/micro-compiler/README.md

-# Micro Compiler Constucted with Flex and Bison
+# Micro Compiler Constructed with Flex and Bison

 First course project for CSC4180: Compiler Constuction @ CUHK.